Desm0ndChan/OSCP-cheatsheet/README.md

 * Do not only rely on one tool, different tools may possibly provide different results

-* Aggregate IMPORTANT enumerated info into a notes from the start so that you can reproduce the attack fast for the report, also avoid looking and searching the actual long and detailed recon result which can make you exhausted, important means useful ports, harvested creds, PoC commands, etc.
+* Aggregate IMPORTANT enumerated info into a notes from the start so that you can reproduce the attack fast for the report, also avoid looking and searching the actual long and detailed recon result again and again which can make you exhausted, important means useful ports, harvested creds, PoC commands, etc.

 ### FTP